 Ears/feet abnormally hot to the touch

-If your small mammal is showing any of these signs get them to a cooler location immediately (DO NOT rapidly cool them down as this can cause them to go into shock) and get to your vet as soon as possible.
+If your small mammal is showing any of the above signs get them to a cooler location immediately and pour small amounts of cool water on them (DO NOT rapidly cool them down or use ice water as this can cause them to go into shock) and get to your vet as soon as possible.